Creative Destruction :: Innovation, Growth, and Environmental Change

 Still, sweeping stories like these, however evidence-based, should not mislead us into thinking the choices we have to make about innovation and the environment are simple or straightforward.

-In an effort to explore these dynamics and the choices they present, Breakthrough Dialogue 2013 will ask, "How can we shape creative destruction to create a world where all nine billion of us can live prosperous lives on an ecologically vibrant planet?"
+In an effort to explore these dynamics and the choices they present, Breakthrough Dialogue 2013 asked, “How can we shape creative destruction to create a world where all nine billion of us can live prosperous lives on an ecologically vibrant planet?”

 2013 Breakthrough Dialogue Panels

-How should we think about creative destruction and capitalism for the 21st century?
+How should we think about creative destruction for the 21st century?

 According to the theory of capitalism developed by Austrian school economists including Friedrich Hayek and Ludwig von Mises, innovation is inevitable as long as entrepreneurs have incentives to pursue new economic opportunities.
 Economists like John Maynard Keynes and sociologists like Daniel Bell, in contrast, believe that capitalism is beset by contradictions, especially in balancing consumption and production.
 Finally, Joseph Schumpeter suggests that technological innovation, by constantly destroying old businesses and by creating new ones, is the engine of capitalism.
 What new story should we tell about capitalism in the 21st century?

-- Keynote: Mark Sagoff, Director of the Institute for Philosophy and Public Policy, George Mason University, "Complacency, Resignation, and the Schumpeterian Surplus"
+- Keynote: Mark Sagoff, Director of the Institute for Philosophy and Public Policy, George Mason University

 Can the American way of innovation be saved?